 While most encryption code should be posted immediately to a publicly accessible website, researchers must inform an export control officer before making software available if it falls under the definition of “strong encryption software”.
 Strong dual-use encryption, is defined in the Export Administration Regulations, Part 774, Commerce Control List, Category 5 (Part 2) Information Security at 5A002 (encrypted hardware) and 5D002 (encryption software).

 The above content is offered as guidance to individuals.
 It is intended as a general overview of issues related to the export of encryption software and is not exhaustive.
-Questions about the application of export control regulations to specific situations should be directed to your HSPH Export Control Officer or Ellen Berkman in the Office of General Counsel.
+Questions about the application of export control regulations to specific situations should be directed to your SPH Export Control Officer or Ellen Berkman in the Office of General Counsel.

 Bureau of Industry and Security, U.S. Department of Commerce Commercial Encryption Export Controls FAQs